 Aerial yoga is said to help open the hips and relieve back pain or tightness.
 Of course, it can also serve simply as a way to provide some variety to your yoga practice and to help you expand your horizons by trying out some basic moves.

 This introductory video from Maha Pura has some great examples of poses that can be performed with an anti-gravity yoga setup:

+Ready to try aerial yoga at home?
 Most people do aerial yoga in a large room or door frame.
-You could even do it in a garage or outdoors in the yard by hanging it from a tree.
-If you’re curious about giving anti-gravity yoga a try in your house, these are the some of the products you might need.
+You could even do it in a garage or outdoors in the yard by hanging it from a tree branch.
+If you’re curious about giving anti-gravity yoga a try in your house, these are the some of the best yoga swings you should consider.

 Right now the king of the aerial yoga marketplace is the company known as UpCircleSeven.
-Their inversion device has been around since 2016 and is currently one of the best-selling items of its kind.
+Their inversion swing has been around for more than four years, and it’s currently one of the best-selling items of its kind.

 The parachute and rope material are sturdy, so they will give you plenty of support for poses like Banana Man once you find the right door frame or rafter to attach it to.
 In fact, its stated load capacity is 550 pounds, which is far more than anyone will need.